bisgardo/reification/README.md

 * Reification of type parameters on final classes.

-* Reification when there is more than one type parameter on a class.
+* Reification of type that defines more than one type parameter.

 * Reification of primitive types.